-The Ryerson University Library & Archives (RULA) is pleased to be participating in Doors Open Toronto this Saturday & Sunday alongside our colleagues in the Student Learning Centre.
+The Toronto Metropolitan University Library & Archives (RULA) is pleased to be participating in Doors Open Toronto this Saturday & Sunday alongside our colleagues in the Student Learning Centre.
 Come check out our beautiful new building right at the corner of Yonge & Gould!
 Take a look at what we have in store for this weekend:

 Saturday & Sunday, 10am-5pm

 - SLC508: History of Yonge & Gould and Ryerson on Film, 1955-1968

 - SLC515: Librarian Lego, mini-golf, & book sale

 Scheduled tours of the building, Saturday and Sunday